thxlib/thxlib.github.io/lib/thx.core/index.md

 description: General purpose library.
 It contains extensions to many of the types contained in the standard library as well as new complementary types.
 contributors:
   - fponticelli
-releasenote: "Added several features to thx.core.Dates, thx.core.Dynamics and thx.core.Objects."
+releasenote: Added Math type alias to Floats and renamed Floats.round methods.
+Also added a few more methods to Strings and Types.
-version: 0.16.0
+version: 0.17.0
 url: "https://github.com/fponticelli/thx.core"
 title: thx.core